dgarnitz/vectorflow/README.md

 ```

 ## Kubernetes
 You can run VectorFlow locally in Kubernetes with minikube using `./kube/scripts/deploy-local-k8s.sh`, which will apply all the yaml files located in `kube/`.
-This script will not work if you have not installed minikube and kubectl.
+This script will not work if you have not installed docker, minikube and kubectl.

-You **MUST** first build the images locally, then the setup script will transfer them into minikube.
+This script will first build the images locally, then transfer them into minikube.

 You will need to run `minikube tunnel` to access the resources located in the cluster from your development machine.
 The setup script will load the images from your local docker context into minikube's.